What Happens When You are Sitting too Much

 3 Ways to Prevent the Physical Effects of Sitting Too Long

 Most jobs allow for breaks – which are usually thirty minutes for lunch and two fifteen minutes breaks throughout the day.
 This time shouldn’t be wasted casually scrolling your feeds or – dare we say it – working through.
 If you have the chance, go for a walk, stand up, stretch, or if you have the time, grab a mid-day workout session.
 Whatever you do, set aside some time to remind yourself to get up and get moving.
 Sometimes, a timer can be utilized to space out a five-minute period of activity every hour.
 Something is better than nothing.

 Make Exercise Part Of Your Routine

 One thing is certain, the effects of inactivity can be countered with activity.
 If you aren’t exercising, you need to.
 The average adult needs three hours of exercise a week.
 Just these three hours can stave off some of the aches that come with sitting at a desk for seven hours a day.
 Increase the amount you exercise to increase the benefit you receive from it.

 Set Boundaries At Home

 Let’s face it.
 After work, we’re tired, and the couch calls to us.
 But think about it, for the majority of people, we just spent hours behind a desk and we’re about to head home and spend a few more hours behind a screen.
 This increases our risks tenfold since we’ve now extended the amount of time from seven hours and beyond to the time we’re at home.
-Instead, grab a stroller, a bottle of water, and your favorite tunes and take a walk, bring the dog with you!
+Instead, grab a stroller, a dog, a bottle of water, your favourite tunes, and take a walk!
 Let your home be the place you don’t spend time behind a desk.